harshchhatbar/PPBA/readme.md

 How to do authentication process:

 * Execute client.cpp using below command line
-⋅⋅g++ -o client client.cpp -lpari -fpermissive
+..g++ -o client client.cpp -lpari -fpermissive

 * Execute server.cpp using below command line
-⋅⋅g++ -o server server.cpp -lpari -fpermissive
+..g++ -o server server.cpp -lpari -fpermissive

-* Finally, Run client code using below command line ⋅⋅./client p           (Where p can be any number from 1 to 80)
+* Finally, Run client code using below command line .../client p           (Where p can be any number from 1 to 80)